trustgraph-ai/trustgraph/README.md

 </div>

 TrustGraph is a fully agentic AI system for complex unstructured data.
 Extract your documents to knowledge graphs and vector embeddings with customizable data extraction agents.
-Deploy AI agents that analyze your data to understand the complex relationships scattered across data silos.
+Deploy AI agents that analyze your data to understand complex relationships visualized in 3D.

 ## Key Features